 Hiking insoles will typically fall into two categories: comfort and sport.

-Comfort insoles are made from foam or gel and are designed to provide extra comfort under less strenuous hiking conditions.
-These provide extra cushioning and shock absorption to more “regular” shaped feet.
+Comfort insoles are made from foam or gel provide extra comfort under less strenuous conditions.
+These provide extra cushioning to more “regular” shaped feet.

 They offer better stability and are ideal for feet that need more structural support rather than simple cushioning.
 Or for hikers tackling difficult terrain over many hours.